bmnielsen/Stardust/src/Workers/MiningOptimization/Readme.md

 If there is no order process timer reset during mining, the worker's order process timer will always be 6 on the frame when the main order timer reaches 0.
 This means the total mining time from when the worker's main order timer is initialized to 75 until the worker finishes mining is 81 frames.

-If there is an order process timer reset while the main order timer is still decrementing, the worker's order process timer can have any value between 0-8 inclusive when the main order timer expires.
+If there is an order process timer reset while the main order timer is still decrementing, the worker's order process timer can have any value in 0-8 inclusive when the main order timer expires.
 This means the overall mining time can vary between 75-83 frames inclusive.

 If there is an order process timer reset after the main order timer has finished decrementing, the mining time can be extended even further.
 In the worst case, the worker's order process timer is reset to 7 on the frame where it otherwise would have finished, extending mining time to 88 frames.

 ### Order of unit order processing

 The mineral patch is marked as available as part of the mining worker's order processing.
 This means that on the frame where mining finishes, another worker can start mining the patch immediately only if its orders are processed after the mining worker.
 Otherwise it needs to wait an extra frame, as it would try to switch patches if timed to take over on the same frame.

+An exception to this is if the worker taking over is locked to the patch via trying to switch patches and not finding one available.
+Once the worker has entered this state, it doesn't actually transition to mining during its own order processing.
+Instead, the order processing of the worker finishing mining both updates its own state and transitions the other worker to mining.
+The order of unit processing is therefore irrelevant - the worker taking over will start mining immediately regardless of their relative positions in the visible units list, so long as it was "patch locked" prior to completion of mining by the mining worker.

 ### Effect of order process timer resets on the worker taking over